mistermicheels/learning-notes/mindset/Pragmatism-imperfectionism.md

 ### Focus on solutions rather than problems

 -   Software development is all about problem solving
-    -   Your real value is in delivering solutions, not problems
+    -   Your real value is in delivering solutions
 -   Often, problems don't even need to be solved in order to make progress despite them
     -   A lot of problems are not showstoppers
     -   In a lot of situations, a workaround or partial solution is enough